12 People On How The Mercury Retrograde Garbage Fire Treated Them

 We made it, stargazers.
-The final Mercury retrograde period of 2017 ends today, and hopefully you've made it out relatively unscathed — or at least with little more than a cracked phone screen.
+The final Mercury retrograde period of 2017 has ended and hopefully you've made it out relatively unscathed — or at least with little more than a cracked phone screen.

 Mercury retrogrades (three-week periods when the planet of communication appears to be moving backward) are notorious for throwing our social and professional lives into complete chaos.
 But this most recent backspin, which kicked off on December 3 (the same day as the full moon for the month), felt like it had a little extra oomph.